 It’s often difficult to determine when you need a Xeon server over other processors.
 The following are some fundamental differences that can help you make that distinction.

-Now that you know your requirements, you can choose your server, understanding that the Xeon processors and servers are more expensive than Core for the most part.
+Now that you know your requirements, you can choose your server, understanding that the Xeon processors and servers are more expensive than Core, for the most part.

-The lower-speed Xeon E3, for example, is a lower-speed, web server with high energy efficiency.
+The lower-speed Intel Xeon E3, for example, is a lower-speed, web server with high energy efficiency.
 It’s as affordable as some of the Core i5 processors, which are regular desktop-grade CPUs, and comes standard with a quad-core and advanced features.
-This makes it a good choice for some less resource intensive tasks, such as media servers or e-commerce hosting, and great value for your money.
+This makes it a good choice for some less resource-intensive tasks, such as media servers or e-commerce hosting, and great value for your money.

 All Xeon E3 series and almost all Core CPUs support up to 64GB.
 Though, many Xeon systems support more than 1TB of memory.